ZhaoXiangXML/test/Market Research V2 User Experience Design Specification.md

 ### 1.1 Brief of Requirement

 The V2 of Market Research will be implemented with [Apache Cordova](http://cordova.apache.org/) for iOS 7+, Android 4.0+ and Windows Phone 8+.
+[AngularJS](https://angularjs.org/) and [Bootstrap](http://getbootstrap.com/) will be used, any design should be able to implement by AugularJS and Bootstrap without any problem.

 The new design should not be just simply converted existing UI to flat.
 The new creation on the user interface is expected, as well as the alignement of Field Power logo.

 The new design should be adopted to large screen phones, including Samsung Note 3, Samsung Note 3 Lite, iPhone 5/6/6+, and other smaller yet popular phones.
 The new design should use the [responsive web design](http://en.wikipedia.org/wiki/Responsive_web_design) approach so it can fit any phone or tablet resolution.
 Like what Apple did in iPhone 6/6+ Mail app, we intend to display more data on large screens, however hide certain details on small screens.
 Alternative layout should be applied for tablets (e.g. iPad) and large phone in landscape mode (e.g. iPhone 6+), like the iOS Mail app.

-The new design should not just simply convert existing UI to flat, creation on the user interface and user experience is important.

 The designer's tasks includes: